amysthat/amysthat/README.md

 ## Hi there 👋

 Fancy seeing you here.
 I'm amysthat.
-I'm a wannabe gamedev, and I use the Unity game engine.
-You will usually find my projects being written in C#, as it is the language I'm most familiar with.
+I'm a wannabe game developer, and I use the Unity game engine.
+You will usually find my projects written in C# since it's the language I'm most familiar with.

 Don't mind my name, it frequently changes.

- - 🔭 I'm currently learning Unity's insides, namely the editor.
+ - 🔭 I'm currently learning Unity's insides, particularly the editor.
- - 💾 However I'm also interesting in operating systems, how they work etc.
+ - 💾 However, I'm also interested in operating systems and how they work, etc.
  - 💻 I sometimes work on my own OS powered by [Cosmos](https://github.com/CosmosOS/Cosmos).
  - And a building to more!